Guide to Round Sunglasses for Men

 History of Round Sunglasses for Men

-Round sunglasses have been around ever since people started wearing modern eyewear.
-As early as the 1930s the Hollywood elite were wearing round sunglasses, which popularized the style throughout the 40s.
-Advancements in design and materials led to new styles like the Wayfarer and cat eye styles through the 50s, when the round style took a back seat.
+Men’s circular sunglasses have been around since they the start of modern eyewear.
+As early as the 1930s the Hollywood elite were wearing round sunglasses, further popularizing the style throughout the 40s.
+Advancements in design and materials led to new styles like the wayfarer and cat eye styles through the 50s, when the round style took a back seat.
 Round sunglasses saw a huge resurgence in the 60s and 70s and were worn by some of the most iconic figures of our time – think John Lennon or Janis Joplin.
-Today round sunglasses are seeing a huge comeback; our culture is tired of seeing the same styles and shapes from the past twenty years.
+Today vintage round sunglasses are seeing a huge comeback; our culture is tired of seeing the same styles and shapes from the past twenty years.
 It’s time to take back the round shape.